-Our Navigator service is a new addition to our outreach work providing a tailored package of support for people involved in the criminal justice system, helping to break the inter-dependent cycles of offending and homelessness.
+Our Navigator service provides a tailored package of support for people involved in the criminal justice system, helping to break the inter-dependent cycles of offending and homelessness.

 We're proud to provide this service thanks to support from the Office of the Police & Crime Commissioner for Surrey.

 We provide one-to-one support for people experiencing homelessness, where their offending is jeopardising their chances of sustaining long-term accommodation.
 We accept referrals from professional representatives or you can self-refer if you meet the criteria below:

 - You are currently experiencing or facing homelessness in Surrey.

 - You have a history of low-level offending and involvement in the criminal justice system.

 - You are committed to stopping offending as part of our journey away from homelessness.